-MONTREAL—The World Trade Organization has ruled in regards to the Canadian and Norwegian appeal of a 2013 WTO Panel decision in favour of the European Union ban on seal product trade.
-Rebecca Aldworth, executive director of Humane Society International Canada, had the following response:
+BRUSSELS—The World Trade Organization has ruled in regards to the Canadian and Norwegian appeal of a 2013 WTO Panel decision in favour of the European Union ban on seal product trade.
+Joanna Swabe, EU director for Humane Society International, had the following response:

 - In 2009, the EU prohibited trade in the products of commercial seal slaughters, a move supported by 86 percent of Canadians (Environics Research, 2008).

 - The EU ban contains a clear exemption for products of traditional Inuit seal hunts.
 HSI does not oppose Inuit subsistence sealing.

 - More than seven in ten adults (72 percent) across 11 European Union Member States support the EU’s ban on the sale of seal products in the EU (Ipsos MORI, 2011).
 More than 6000 people were surveyed for the poll.